ibokuri/libvmm/docs/contributing/style.md

 Pointer and reference types should be written with no space between the variable name and the `*` or `&`.

-### Out Arguments
+### Out Parameters

-An out argument of a function should be passed by reference except rare cases where it is optional in which case it should be passed by pointer.
+An out parameter should be passed by reference except rare cases where it is optional, in which case it should be passed by pointer.

-## Classes

-### `explicit` Keyword

-Mark constructors with single parameters as `explicit` unless implicit conversion is desired and the type conversion is intuitive and fast.

 ## Virtual Methods